 Sanlúcar has been a bridging point where monumental and natural conditions merge fortifying them.
 This was already observed in 1806, when Godoy encouraged the Acclimatization Botanical Garden, instigating the scientific agriculture.

-Up next we´ll describe three different historical transcending gardens that you can find in our city:
+Up next we´ll describe two historical transcending gardens that you can find in our city:

 The garden is a perfect combination with the exotic summer palace built in the 19th century.
 It was designed by the French gardener Lecolant, where he developed an English influenced romantic garden, style that was in vogue during that era and where he searched for a natural wild nature styled garden, combining different tree and plant species in a scenery where the landscape was formed by hills and slopes that offered numerous perspectives of the garden and the urban surrounding, due to the back gardens descending from the Higher District to the Low one.

 The most represented species was the Ficus tree, the Chorisia (Silk Floss Tree), Ombu Tree, Dragon Tree, Judas Tree, Box Tree, Cypress, Japanese Cheesewood, Rubber Fig, Wisteria, Peruvian Pepper, Ivy and Holm Oak, amongst others.